MRSD2018/GroundsBot/documentation/validation_experiments.md

       Send waypoints to GroundsBot

-      GroundsBot will navigate to each waypoint entered, in the order they were entered
+      GroundsBot will navigate to each waypoint entered within 2 feet, in the order they were entered

-      Once the last waypoint is reached, GroundsBot will navigate back to the docking station (Note: the docking station will not be one of the entered waypoints)
+      Once the last waypoint is reached, GroundsBot will navigate back to starting position within 2 feet

 Test 2:

 Test 2 has been designed to demonstrate base functionality of the perception subsystem.
 The team will present a perception algorithm capable of differentiating between grass (i.e. a mowable surface) and non-grass (i.e. a non-mowable surface.)
 This test will be performed outside of the fall validation experiment and a replay of the test will be displayed during the fall validation experiment.
+  Location: Offline, report generated for FVE

+  Equipment: ZED Stereo camera, laptop

+    Take 10 pictures each of: Fairway, Rough, Sidewalk, Parking Lot.
+Each picture is homogeneous (all grass, all pavement, etc...)

+    Apply algorithm to each picture

+    Algorithm classifies each picture as a mowable or non-mowable surface with 90% accuracy

 Spring Validation Experiment

 	The spring validation experiment will be when the team will test the full GroundsBot system to demonstrate that all system requirements have been met.
 The details of the test are laid out below.

 Test 1:

   Location: Field by Doherty Apartments

-  Equipment: GroundsBot, GroundsBot dock/RTK base station, mobile device
+  Equipment: GroundsBot, GroundsBot RTK base station, mobile device

-      Power on GroundsBot next to its docking station
+      Power on GroundsBot

       Open UI on mobile interface and establish a connection with GroundsBot